HugoHasenbein/redmine_attribute_quickies/README.md

 Attribute-Quickies honor work-flow permissions and permissions per role, i.e. "View (use) Attribute-Quickies" and "Manage (admin) Attribute-Quickies"

-You cann add as many Attribute-Quickies as you like.
-Good practice: Use only a few and keep them simple.
+You may add as many Attribute-Quickies as you like. *Good practice:* Use only a few and keep them simple.

 **Have fun!**